RobPurcellUK/psmodules/README.md

 They will be loaded automatically on starting a PS session.

 You can replace your current `Microsoft.PowerShell_profile.ps1` file, or add parts from the one here to your existing one.
-This profile uses gitutils.ps1, Get-Fortune and Write-CowSay, and creates aliases for Write-Note and Show-Note.
+This profile uses gitutils.ps1, Get-Fortune and Write-CowSay, and creates aliases for Write-Note, Show-Note and AddCommitPushGit.

 # Annoying things
 You'll need to unblock the scripts after downloading, as Windows knows they come from the internet, which is bad.